-Hockey rule changes could cut player aggression, injuriesJanuary 19th, 2013 in Health /
+Hockey rule changes could cut player aggression, injuriesJanuary 19, 2013 in Medicine & Health / Health

 (HealthDay)—Restrictions on body checking and other rule changes could limit aggression and reduce young hockey players' risk of injury, according to a new study.

 Researchers at St. Michael's Hospital in Toronto reviewed 18 studies that assessed efforts to reduce aggression-related injuries in hockey.

 Thirteen of the studies evaluated rules meant to reduce aggression in minor hockey leagues in Canada and the United States.
 Eleven of the studies found that these rules lowered penalty or injury rates.
 There was a decrease of between one and six penalties per game and a threefold to 12-fold decline in injury rates.